 (total aside: I’m not fancy with my hems.
 I don’t double fold them.
 I just fold the piece over and sew a straight line.)

-How to add the curtain liner
+How to add curtain backing

 - Place the flat sheet on top.
 Your fabric after it’s hemmed will be about 50″ wide.
 Your sheet is 66″ wide.
 If you leave room for a 2″ hem on one side (the other side already has a hem), you’ll need to cut about 14″ off of the width of your flat sheet.